dj-eong/Spoontaneous/README.md

 Overview:

-Spoontaneous is a recipe website to satiate the spontaneous home cook.
+Spoontaneous is a recipe webapp made to satiate the spontaneous home cook.
 Whenever users aren’t sure what to cook or are searching for inspiration, they can simply type in an ingredient and receive a random simple recipe that makes use of said ingredient.

 Demographic: